wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-navigate-admin-portal/includes/3-manage-teams-use-policies.md

 ## What are policies in Teams?

 Policies are used across the Microsoft Teams service to ensure the experience end-users receive conforms to the needs of the organization.
-You can create policies that control calling, meetings, messaging and other aspects of Teams.
+You can create policies that control calling, meetings, messaging, and other aspects of Teams.

 After a policy is created or edited it can be assigned to the entire tenant, to a group of users, or to an individual user – this flexibility provides a powerful set of capabilities for customers of all sizes to tune the service as needed.